Mithgol/phido/README.md

 * It is also possible to run PhiDo on a 64-bit Windows if PhiDo was originally installed on a 32-bit Windows, but not vice versa.

-* Node.js and npm have to be installed on the target system (otherwise the `npm start` command won't be available).
+* Node.js has to be installed on the target system.
 A compatible Node's fork such as [io.js](https://iojs.org/) or [JXcore](http://jxcore.com/) is fine too.

 ## Configuration options